 She was featured in the HBO Television Special, ‘Women of the Night’, shot on location at the U.S. Comedy Festival in Aspen, Colorado.
 She was included in the E!
 Entertainment Television Special, The World’s Most Intriguing Women.
 Kathy was also the focus of I Can Hear the Laughter, an Emmy award-winning documentary.

-Dan Buettner is a National Geographic Fellow and multiple New York Times bestselling author.
+Dan Buettner is a National Geographic Fellow, an inspirational speaker, and multiple New York Times best-selling author.
 He has discovered, through multiple expeditions with teams of research scientists specializing in population studies, the five places in the world – dubbed Blue Zones – where people live the longest, and are healthiest and happiest.
-His New York Times Sunday Magazine article about these places, “The Island Where People Forget to Die,” was one of the Times’ most popular, as was his National Geographic cover story on longevity, “The Secrets of Living Longer.”
+His New York Times Sunday Magazine article about these places, “The Island Where People Forget to Die,” was one of the Times’ most popular – as was his National Geographic cover story on longevity, “The Secrets of Living Longer.”
 A chord was struck, and thus subsequent books and a company which seeks to share the distilled wisdom of Blue Zones cultures with American cities and corporations were born.

 Uses his Powerful Success Formula: Vision, Mindset and Grit to Inspire and Motivate Audiences

-Scott Burrows brings the concepts of Vision, Mindset and Grit to life using his life-changing story.
-Three powerful words when put into action will help you stand up to any challenge.
-If you are searching for a powerful change-agent, engaging and thought-provoking motivational keynote speaker who can set the tone for your entire conference and challenge your audience while adding takeaway value with high energy, humor and substance - or a closing speaker who can inspire and move your conference attendees into action - put Scott at the top of your list!
+Scott Burrows is a powerful, engaging and thought-provoking motivational keynote speaker who can set the tone for your entire conference and challenge your audience while adding takeaway value with high energy, humour and substance – or a closing speaker who can inspire and move your conference attendees into action.

-Scott has delivered his story in 45 states and in such countries as Australia, Spain, India, Thailand, Bermuda, Costa Rica, Mexico, the Czech Republic and Canada, as well as to soldiers at the Minot Air Force Base.
+Scott has delivered his story in 45 states and in such countries as Australia, Spain, India, Thailand, Bermuda, Costa Rica, Mexico, the Czech Republic and Canada – as well as to our soldiers at the Minot Air Force Base.

 A pioneer in the frontier of commercial space sector, former astronaut and International Space Station commander Leroy Chiao captivates audience with his amazing stories on space exploration and brings unparalleled insights on leadership, innovation and technology trends .